 Blood Draw and Breath Test in DUI Cases

-As experienced DUI law firm in Tampa we are often asked the question under what circumstances can an officer draw your blood after either a DUI stop or a car accident involving a DUI suspect?
+Experienced Tampa DUI defense lawyers are often asked this question: under what circumstances can an officer draw your blood after either a DUI stop or a car accident involving a DUI suspect?

 If you refuse to take the breath test, however, you face a mandatory drivers license suspension imposed administratively issued by the DSHMV.
 For a first time DUI arrest a refusal of the breath test will result in a one year drivers license suspension with the option of waiving your right to the formal review hearing and getting a hardship license immediately.